Pet Insurance in Canada. What You Need To Know.

 Where Can You Use Pet Insurance?

-Most pet insurance plans work on a reimbursement basis, so you can use your coverage with any licensed veterinarian of your choosing (in Canada and USA in the case of PHI Direct).
+Most pet insurance plans work on a reimbursement basis, so you can use your coverage with a licensed veterinarian of your choosing.
 Unlike human health insurance, pet health insurance isn’t usually covered under employee benefits plans, and is not covered by human provincial health care plans.
-However, some companies may have certain requirements to meet in order for veterinarian bills to be eligible for reimbursement.
-If in doubt, you should call your pet insurer to check coverage specifics before submitting your claim.

 Should You Get Pet Insurance?